CAPLTER/knb-lter-cap.46/README.md

 "flying" is not clear nor particularly additive, those data are not included in the published data.

+### knb-lter-cap.46.22 *2023-02-12*

+* data refresh
+- workflow modified to adopt capeml `update_attributes` function
+- Rmd to qmd
+- update workflow to use local data file for gioseml people functions (had the side effect of for the first time including Paige's middle initial)
+- removed "unidentified" from common names to improve taxonomic name service resolution
+- slight edit to abstract formatting (header levels)

 ### knb-lter-cap.46.21 *2022-11-06*

 * data refresh